Aleksandra-Smedzik/star-classification-gaia/README.md

 - imbalanced-learn (SMOTE, RandomOverSampler, RandomUnderSampler)
 - Optuna

-  ## Best Results
+  ## Results
-- **Best model:** Decision Tree Classifier optimized using Optuna
+- **Best model:** Decision Tree Classifier optimized using Optuna - best balance between rare and dominant classes
 - **F1-score (macro):** 0.8857
-- **Accuracy:** 96.7%
+- **Accuracy:** 96.32%
-- Best balance between rare and dominant classes was achieved with Decision Tree + Optuna
+- LightGBM achieved the highest accuracy (96.74%) but with slightly less balanced classification
-- LightGBM achieved the highest accuracy but with slightly less balanced classification.
+- Random Forest showed the highest precision (macro) (0.9665), but also the lowest recall.

 ## Key Steps in the Project